-This information will help you prepare for your upper endoscopy at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information will help you prepare for your upper endoscopy at Memorial Sloan Kettering Cancer Center (MSK).
 The doctor will use a flexible tube called an endoscope to see the inside of your esophagus (food pipe), stomach, and first part of your small intestine on a video monitor.
 The doctor can remove a small sample of tissue (biopsy) and take photos during your procedure.

 A Week Before Your Procedure